 The Common Unity Project is an initiative aiming to feed all students at Epuni Primary School from their own school gardens.
 It involves building and maintaining extensive school gardens, as well as a wide range of other community activities, like craft and cooking classes.

-If you'd like to contribute, contact Julia Milne, email@example.com
+If you'd like to contribute, email Julia Milne at email@example.com

 TimeBanks are a community scheme exchanging skills on an 'hour for hour' basis.
 Sign up and offer your skills and receive what others have to offer.
 Needing some garden help, but can offer babysitting?
 Join your local TimeBank!